 - Employees' health may be affected by the work environment or other working conditions, such as sick building syndrome or shift work disorder.
 See Environmental Health Concerns.

-- Every employer must be prepared to deal with mental health issues.
-On a daily basis, one employee or another may be dealing with stress or a more serious psychological disorder or a personal tragedy.
+- Every employer must be prepared to deal with mental health issues of its employes.
 See Mental Health Concerns.

 - Having a plan for managing emergency medical situations in the workplace, such as heart attacks and strokes, will better prepare HR to handle these high tension situations when they arise.
 See Emergency Medical Situations.